DanialArab/SQL/README.md

 <a name="4"></a>
 ## Complete SQL Mastery

-Also included in this repo is my notes from a course Complete SQL Mastery Class by Mosh Hamedani.
+Also included in this repo are <a href="https://github.com/DanialArab/SQL/tree/master/Complete%20SQL%20Mastery">my notes/a> from the course Complete SQL Mastery.
+My solutions to all of the class exercises are also detailed in the Jupyter Notebook <a href="linmk)

-Note on the jupyter notebook files attached to this repo:

-- SQL_Coding.ipynb file contains my solution to all of the class exercises.
-- SQL_Theoretical_Points.ipynb contains all of the notes I took from the course videos.